carrjsn/carrjsn/README.md

 ## Welcome to my Github
 Greetings, Jason here!
-I'm a Full Stack Developer based in San Francisco, CA and I enjoy turning interesting problems into practical real life tools.
-I have a passion for building anything related to music🎵 maps🗺 gaming🎮 puzzles🧩and nature🏔 .
+I'm a Full Stack Developer based in the San Francisco Bay Area.
+I enjoy turning interesting problems into practical real life tools.
+I have a passion for building anything related to music🎵 maps🗺  gaming🎮  puzzles🧩  nature🏔  hiking🥾  sports🏒 and am always on the lookout to collaborate with other like-minded engineers.
 Thank you kindly for visiting

 ### Tech I use
 <p>